vuejs/docs/src/guide/accessibility.md

 There are a huge range of disabilities, which can be divided roughly into four categories:

 - _Visual impairments_, such as being blind, having low vision, or colourblindness.
 These people may make text bigger, increase the contrast of their screen, or use a screen reader or braille display.
-- _Motor impairments_—a huge category of impairments—can include people who browse using only the keyboard, use voice recognition software, or use [Switch technology].
+- _Motor impairments_—a huge category of impairments—can include people who browse using only the keyboard, use voice recognition software, or use [Switch technology](https://en.wikipedia.org/wiki/Switch_access).
 - _Hearing impairments_, from being partially deaf to profoundly deaf.
 - _Cognitive impairments_, such as dyslexia, epilepsy, intellectual disabilities, and ADHD (very much not a complete list).